 - The value of your pension

-Is It Possible to Get an Interest-Only Remortgage Later in Life?
+Is It Possible to Get an Interest Only Remortgage Later in Life?

-It is possible to get an interest-only remortgage later in life.
-Later-life remortgages that charge only interest are available.
-These are known as retirement interest-only or RIO mortgages.
 With a RIO mortgage, you make interest payments each month, not capital payments.
-You repay the outstanding mortgage amount when the property is sold after you die or enter long term care with no prospects of returning to the residence.
-If it’s a joint mortgage, then the surviving party will become the sole borrower and can remain in the residence until they die, enter long term care or sell the property.
+You repay the outstanding mortgage amount when the property is sold, either after you pass away or enter long term care with no prospects of returning to the residence.
+If it’s a joint mortgage, the surviving party will become the sole borrower and can remain in the residence until they die, enter long term care, or sell the property.

 How Do Those Borrowing in Retirement Remortgage Their Homes?